pschlafer/blip/README.md

 Is a one page javascript app the runs on a simple node web server.
 That pulls data cross domain from the blip (Tidepool) api.

-# How to run blip Web server

-Run web server on root folder.

 ## Dependencies

 You need node and npm.